-Web development is the cornerstone of all digital mediums that are in use today.
+The web development process is the cornerstone of all digital mediums that are in use today.
 Web developers are the main individuals responsible for each one of them ranging from apps to websites.

 Modern-day website development helps create responsive websites i.e. websites that are not static and respond to each user’s environment in a different and appropriate manner.

-The end goal of any web design process is to ensure that the final website is user friendly and according to the client’s business and brand objectives.
+The end goal of any web design process is to ensure that the final website is user-friendly and according to the client’s business and brand objectives.
 To achieve this aim, web designers start their process first by procuring the client’s initial requirements.
-Then based on these requirements, an information hierarchy is created for web design.
-This hierarchy is what will be used a guide to run the overall process from hereon as it details how all the elements will flow through the medium of the website.
+Then based on these requirements, the developers create an information hierarchy for web design.
+This hierarchy is a guide to run the overall process from hereon as it details how all the elements will flow through the medium of the website.

-Next up, after the planning stage, comes the execution stage, where web designers create mockups and website wireframes and show them to the client for approval.
+Next up, after the planning stage, comes the execution stage.
+Here the web designers create mockups and website wireframes and show them to the client for approval.
 If approved, these designs are then digitalized as graphic assets via using an appropriate tool like Adobe Photoshop.

 Web developers start off with procuring the design files from the web design team.
-They then analyze these design files and choose the appropriate tech stack that will enable them to hard code these design files in the way that the client has envisioned.
+Then they analyze the design files and choose the appropriate tech stack.
+Once chosen, they hard code these design files according to the client.

-For more complex projects that require the website to be dynamic and responsive, Python and other programming languages are used.
+For more complex projects that require the website to be dynamic and responsive, developers use Python and other programming languages.

 Sometimes, developers can even use different programming languages for different web pages of the same website.

-When the final website is ready, it is sent to staging so that content can be added to it and any changes can be made before the website finally goes live.
-All that is left after this is to link the website with the server and launch it.
+When the final website is ready, it goes into staging to add content to it.
+During this stage, you can also make any changes before the website finally goes live.
+After this, the developer links the website with the server to launch it.

 Web developers can also add interactive web elements to websites including sliders, CTAs, contact forms, live chat features, etc.